 Fruits are naturally water-rich and full of nutrients, particularly vitamin C. They have a high fiber content, lots of antioxidants and are super easy to digest.
 These are all must-have qualities in the food you eat when you want to detox.
 Fruit creates little strain on your body to digest, and that frees up your liver and kidneys (your primary detox organs) to do their job effectively.
 Fruit is the real deal when it comes to cleansing.

-Citrus fruit ranks highly for it’s cleansing properties.
+Citrus fruit ranks highly for their cleansing properties.
 Not only does it help clear your skin, it is among the most water rich fruits which help flush toxins out of your body.
-The fiber “scrubs” your intestines and moves toxins out.
-Oranges, grapefruit, lemons and limes are exceptionally high vitamin C content which also aids in detoxification.
+The fiber “scrubs” your intestines.
+Oranges, grapefruit, lemons and limes are exceptionally high vitamin C content which also aids in cleansing.

 Why Organic Greens Help With Detoxification

-Leafy greens are rich in chlorophyll, a plant compound in all green vegetables that is believed to purify the blood and cleanse the body.
+Leafy greens are rich in chlorophyll, a plant compound in all green vegetables that some experts believe help purify the blood and cleanse the body.
 When you combine the purifying power of greens with the cleansing power of fruit in a green smoothie, you’ve got a natural detox shake that will cleanse and nourish you better than any high-priced detox system on the market.

 So which green is the king of cleansing greens?
-Most experts recommend dandelion greens for their ability to cleanse the liver and support kidney function.
+Most experts recommend dandelion greens, claiming that they are particularly useful for cleansing the liver and supporting kidney function.

 What Else Cleanses and Detoxifies?

 Garlic is a well known detox food.
 While it might be a bit weird for many of you to blend into a green smoothie, you can add it to freshly-made (and detoxifying) blender soups or you can add it to savory smoothies.